-Despite the above-described precautions, there are always risks associated with new construction.
 For example, even though the Construction Contract will contain a stipulated sum, there can be no guaranty that actual construction costs will not exceed such amount and hence exceed the amount available to the Borrower for construction purposes.
-Further, contingency amounts may be insufficient to cover additional costs arising due to factors such as unforeseen site conditions or contract omissions.
-In addition, although payment and performance completion bonds are contemplated to protect against costs associated with transferring a project to a new contractor, disputes can arise as to their enforcement and, in any event, they cannot protect against timing delays when projects run into difficulty (due to performance of contractors or any other reason).
+Further, contingency amounts may be insufficient to cover additional costs arising due to factors such as unforeseen site conditions or contract omissions or timing delays when projects run into difficulty (due to performance of contractors or any other reason).
 Such timing delays could cause operational difficulties for the Borrower.
-More generally, the timing of completion of the new 2018 Facility may be delayed due to unforeseen factors such as unexpected site problems, labor disputes, rain, flooding, delays of public companies, government bureaucracy, fire, unusual delays in deliveries, unavoidable casualties, or other causes beyond the control or fault of contractors, the Borrower or others.
+More generally, the timing of completion of the new 2020 Facility may be delayed due to unforeseen factors such as unexpected site problems, labor disputes, rain, flooding, delays of public companies, government bureaucracy, fire, unusual delays in deliveries, unavoidable casualties, or other causes beyond the control or fault of contractors, the Borrower or others.

-No assurance can be given that construction of the 2018 Facility will be completed on time or for the amount of Series 2018 Bond proceeds allocated for such purpose.
-These risks are heightened by the fact that the Borrower is relying on the additional capacity contemplated to be provided by the 2018 Facility to accommodate its projected increased enrollment in the near term.
+No assurance can be given that construction of the 2020 Facility will be completed on time or for the amount of Series 2020 Bond proceeds allocated for such purpose.
+These risks are heightened by the fact that the Borrower is relying on the additional capacity contemplated to be provided by the 2020 Facility to accommodate its projected increased enrollment in the near term.
 See "APPENDIX B - THE BORROWER - Enrollment."